 In ecommerce, a merchant's POS (point-of-sale) system must sync with the customer's preferred payment method.
 While traditional brick-and-mortar stores have their own payment protocols, online stores operate differently.
 This underscores the importance of having a specialized POS for ecommerce stores, ensuring they are adept at handling online payments.

 What are online payments?

-Online payments are types of payment submitted and processed over the internet.
+Online payments are types of payments submitted and processed over the internet.
 These include credit card payments, ACH payments, wire transfers, and payments made using a mobile wallet.

-While online and in-store payments may use the same payment processors, the point of sale (POS) differs between them.
+While online and in-store payments may use the same payment processors, the point of sale (POS) differs.
 For an in-store payment, POS is your physical checkout counter.
 For an online payment, POS is an online payment interface, and your software payment solution is your point-of-sale system.